RuzannaAleksanyan/design_pattern/behavioral_patterns/visitor/README.md

   - DrawVisitor: This concrete visitor class inherits from ShapeVisitor and provides implementations for the visit(Circle* shape) and visit(Rectangle* shape) methods.
 In this example, the DrawVisitor class simply calls the draw() method on each shape to demonstrate the drawing behavior.
 - visitor.cpp file contains the implementations of the classes declared in "visitor.hpp," as well as the main() function.
   - main(): The main() function demonstrates the use of the Visitor design pattern.
 It creates instances of two different shapes (Circle and Rectangle) and a concrete visitor (DrawVisitor).
 The accept() method of each shape is called with the DrawVisitor object as the argument, allowing the visitor to perform drawing operations on the shapes.
-## Notes
-The Visitor pattern is useful when you want to add new operations to existing classes without modifying them.
-It allows you to separate the operations from the classes and keep the code clean and maintainable.
-This sample program demonstrates a simple example of the Visitor design pattern.
-In real-world scenarios, the visitor pattern can be used for more complex operations on multiple classes within a hierarchy.